innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 then ?PERSON has engaged with forum
 ```

-This is where things start getting trickier, and where we shall finish our quick introduction to creating rules with the *durable rules* framework.
+This is where things start getting trickier, and where we shall finish our quick introduction to creating rules with the durable-rules framework.
 Briefly, we create a temporary reference when a fact matches a condition, and then compare those temporary references to see whether the same fact satisfied both conditions:

 ```python
 RULESET_4 = new_ruleset()